 - A total of 55 studies met the inclusion criteria for this systematic review and the body of evidence consisted primarily of large prospective cohort studies.
 These studies had large, relatively homogeneous populations of generally healthy adults, with long follow-up times.

-- In studies that examined CVD mortality secondary to total mortality, there were mixed results for favorable and null associations.
+- In studies that examined CVD mortality secondary to total mortality, there were mixed results for favorable and null associations

-- A smaller number of studies examined intermediate, secondary outcomes, and other individual clinical endpoint outcomes with mixed results.
+- A smaller number of studies examined intermediate, secondary outcomes and other individual clinical endpoint outcomes with mixed results.

-Limitations in this body of evidence were the use of different scores and differences between scores based on median population intakes versus recommended intakes.
+Limitations in this body of evidence were the use of different scores and differences between scores based on median population intakes vs. recommended intakes.
 However, in this relatively large body of evidence, a limited number of scores were predictive of risk, oftentimes less complicated versions of these scores, and in some studies different scores were tested in the same cohorts